Qarj/WebImblaze/MANUAL.md

 The port number typically will be 80 for `http://` requests, and 443 for `https://`.

-Sometimes the port number is specifically mentioned in the url - for example the default Apache Tomcat port is 8080.
+Sometimes the port number is specifically mentioned in the URL - for example the default Apache Tomcat port is 8080.

 Note that you specify the delimiter with the first character.